Food safety

 Food should be stored at least which distance from the floor?

-Food products and raw items must be stored at least 6 inches off the floor.
+Food products and raw items must be stored at least 6 inches (15 centimetres) off the floor.
 At this distance, the food will be kept safe and far from any potential contaminants and food allergens.

 Placing food above the floor also reduces the risk of pests, such as insects or rats, damaging the food.
 While this general food safety practice is not a strict rule, it can help you comply with the established law of preventing contamination in a food establishment.